-The pre-processing of the PPG signal is an essential step in PWA as it is carried out to remove motion artifacts, distortions, and noises while preserving the pulse wave morphology (Figure 10a).
+The pre-processing of the PPG signal is an essential step in PWA as it is carried out to remove motion artifacts, distortions, and noises while preserving the pulse wave morphology (figure 10(a)).
 Signal quality assessment (SQA) is an important step in PWA.
 It saves computational resources by excluding low-quality pulses whilst retaining diagnostic quality pulses for analysis.
-During the daytime, only a small number of pulses can be expected to be of excellent quality and therefore suitable for PWA analysis (Moscato et al., 2022).
+During the daytime, only a small number of pulses can be expected to be of excellent quality and therefore suitable for PWA analysis (Moscato et al 2022).
 Many factors influence the morphology of pulse waves.
-When measuring one factor, all the others should be considered confounders, e.g., the pulse amplitude can change due to changes in blood pressure, but also due to changes in the contact force of the PPG sensor (May et al., 2021) or hand position relative to heart level (Hickey et al., 2016).
-Pulse morphology influencing factors can be classified as static (related to the measurement method and context, e.g., reflection or transmission, body site, skin color, sex, height, arm length, BMI, etc.) and dynamic (heart activity, state of blood vessels, subject's posture, movement artifacts, etc.).
-Therefore, one of the most important challenges in a successful PPG-based PWA is a comprehensive understanding of factors influencing PPG morphology (Proença M. et al., 2019).
+When measuring one factor, all the others should be considered confounders, e.g. the pulse amplitude can change due to changes in blood pressure, but also due to changes in the contact force of the PPG sensor (May et al 2021) or hand position relative to heart level (Hickey et al 2016).
+Pulse morphology influencing factors can be classified as static (related to the measurement method and context, e.g. reflection or transmission, body site, skin color, sex, height, arm length, BMI, etc) and dynamic

 Figure 9.
 An illustration presenting significant differences in the PWD results of synchronized PPG signals from the finger (a) and wrist (b).
-Here: W1-W3 and T12, T13 are features extracted from decomposed waves W1-W3 (see Kontaxis et al., 2021 for more details about the PWD method).
+Here: W1-W3 and T12, T13 are features extracted from decomposed waves W_1 - W_3 (see Kontaxis et al (2021) for more details about the PWD method).